-UP: Is used to scroll through the display information.
-This button is also active in Configuration Mode.
+UP: Is used to scroll through the display information and to adjust parameter value upwards.

-DOWN: Is used to scroll through the display information.
-This button is also active in Configuration Mode.
+DOWN: Is used to scroll through the display information and to adjust parameter value downwards.

 When UP & DOWN are pressed at the same time for 3s, Configuration Mode will be entered (see page 17).